Twenty travel movies that will inspire you to travel, if not through their globetrotting stories, then by their amazing scenery.

 The Best Exotic Marigold Hotel (2011)

-A group of British retirees travel to India where they find their new home is not as it was promised, but as my favourite quote from the movie says: “Everything will be alright in the end.
+One of my personal favourite travel films, if not for the story and scenery, but the dazzling cast.
+The Best Exotic Marigold Hotel depicts a group of British retirees on a budget.
+They travel to India to live out their senior years in comfort, but on arrival they find their retirement home is not as promised.
+Nevermind, as my favourite quote from the movie says: “Everything will be alright in the end.
 If it is not alright, it is not the end.

 Hector’s Search For Happiness (2014)